scaleoutsean/awesome-solidfire/README.md

   - Support is available until EOS + 5Y (2028).
 Please refer to the official NetApp Support site for details
 - NetApp HCI: End of Sale was announced in Q1/CY21 and took effect in Q2/CY22
   - Support is available until EOS + 5Y (2027).
 Please refer to the official NetApp Support site for details
+  - A growing number of links may become dead, but it's better to leave them (I think) since you may be able to get the content from Web Archive or similar sites

 ### NetApp SolidFire All Flash Storage